DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Let's move on to the exterior design.
 The difference in shape directly affects the user experience, so let's take a quick look at a few key points!
 For a clearer presentation, here are some photos to illustrate the differences:

-The GO Ultra has a matte finish for an upscale look, while the Osmo Nano has a skeleton design with an eye-catching brand logo for a more personalized look.
+Insta360 GO Ultra The matte texture of the Osmo Nano gives it an upscale look and feel, while the Osmo Nano features an openwork design with an eye-catching brand logo for a more personalized visual style.

 The lenses of both cameras are detachable.
 Even if they are accidentally damaged, the lenses can be replaced individually at a relatively low price, reducing maintenance costs.